Interference alignment for the MIMO interference channel: Main results

 Our goal is to maximize the signal dimensions $d_i$ subject to the constraint that there exist vector spaces satisfying~(\ref{e:GeneralorthogonalityIntro}).
-Yetis et al. \cite{YGJK10} proposed comparing the number of variables and equations in the system of bilinear equations \eqref{e:GeneralorthogonalityIntro} in order to determine when it has solutions.
-We make this precise by showing that the feasible solutions are an algebraic variety of the ``expected'' dimension, when the channel matrices are generic.
+Yetis et al. \cite{YGJK10} proposed comparing the number of variables and equations in the system of bilinear equations \eqref{e:GeneralorthogonalityIntro} in order to determine when it has solutions, and justified this using Bernstein's Theorem in the case that $d_i=1$ for all $i$.
+Our first result makes this intuition precise by showing that the feasible solutions are an algebraic variety of the ``expected'' dimension, when the channel matrices are generic.
 Thus, we have the following necessary condition for interference alignment:

 \begin{theorem} Fix an integer $K$ and integers $d_i$, $M_i$, and~$N_i$ for $1 \leq i \leq K$ and suppose the channel matrices $\bH{i}{j}$ are generic.
 If, for any subset $A \subset \{1, \ldots, K\}$, the quantity